 Click on the audio controller below to hear the sound of scratching the textured side of an authentic vinyl Jawa cape.
 (70K WAV file - Please adjust your volume accordingly)

-Many of the fake loose and carded vinyl caped Jawas have hand-cut Ben (Obi-Wan) Kenobi capes on them, which are of a darker reddish-brown colour that come closer to the colour of an authentic vinyl Jawa cape, but are not of the same pliability (see "Cape Material" below).
+Many of the fake loose and carded vinyl caped Jawas have hand-cut Ben (Obi-Wan) Kenobi capes on them, which are of a darker reddish-brown colour that come closer to the colour of the Ben (Obi-Wan) Kenobi plastic action figure.

 The image to the left shows the distinct colour differences between the Ben (Obi-Wan) Kenobi capes and the authentic vinyl Jawa capes.
 Take note that the colour of authentic Jawa capes come very close to matching the same colour of the Jawa action figure itself.

 Many of the fakes circulating these days have larger armholes since they were either hand cut or a handheld hole punch was used to create the holes.
 The image to the left shows how tightly authentic vinyl capes fit to the Jawa figure's arms.

 In many cases, the fake handmade/handpunched capes do not have the correct spacing due to human error, so the capes often fit very loose on the figure.
 Authentic capes also rest approximately 4mm or 1/4inch from the ground when worn by the figure.
 The cape has a straight cut at the top and pointed corners at the bottom.
 In some rare cases, homemade vinyl capes have been made to fit too tightly, creating a stress gap/split in the armholes.

 The fake capes that are currently circulating that closely match authentic vinyl Jawa capes in terms of colour are very rigid and do not fold easily like authentic capes do.

-Evidence has shown that both versions of the original, black (or dark green) Jawa gun (shown at top left) with or without the side knob/button were released with the figure.
-The Jawa gun that was bluer in colour (shown at bottom left) was never released with the Vinyl Cape Jawa.
+Evidence has shown that both versions of the original, black (or dark green) Jawa gun (shown at left) with or without the side knob/button were released with the figure.
+The Jawa gun that was bluer in colour (shown at right) was never released with the Vinyl Cape Jawa.